-The applicant is requesting the minor variance to permit the construction of a deck attached to the main dwelling in the rear yard.
-As proposed, the application for minor variance would permit a minimum rear yard setback for the deck of 5.55 metres (18.2 feet), whereas the Zoning By-law requires a minimum rear yard setback of 8.0 metres (26.2 feet); as well as permit a maximum lot coverage of 36 percent, whereas 35 percent is currently permitted.
+The applicant is requesting the minor variance to permit the construction of single detached dwelling and associated accessory covered deck area attached to the main dwelling in the rear yard.
+As proposed, the application for minor variance would permit a maximum lot coverage of 39.71 percent, whereas thirty-five percent (35%) is permitted.